tasmota/Berry_playground/README.md

 ### Repo Main Folders

-The repo consists of five primary subfolders of contritutions.
+The repo consists of five primary subfolders of contributions.
 Within each are folders of contributions each containing a README.md file explaining their content and now to use them.

 * [developer-tools](developer-tools/README.md)  -  any developer tools that help us to do tasmota berry coding.
 * [modules](modules/README.md) -  ready to go modules that can be downloaded and incorporated into an app or driver